How To Run 100 Miles: Essential Training Guide + Training Plan

 Stretching

 Yes, we all dread it, but we need to dedicate these few precious minutes after workouts and long runs to stretch out our muscles.
-This will help your recover for the next day and prevent injuries.
+This will help you recover for the next day of trail running and prevent injuries.

-Focus on stretching out your legs, hamstrings, quads, calves and glutes.
+Focus on stretching your legs, hamstrings, quads, calves, and glutes.

 Massage

-Ideally, a massage every other week would keep you in tip top shape.
-Try and schedule massages for the afternoon or evening before your rest day.
+Ideally, a massage every other week would keep you in tip-top shape.
+Try scheduling massages for the afternoon or evening before your rest day.
 They can leave you as beat up as if you had done a speed workout.

 How to train for a 100 mile race